Ahmad Samsuri Mokhtar: Menteri Besar of Terengganu (since 2018)

-When the Menteri Besar and 10 executive councillors (EXCO) was scheduled to be sworn-in before the Sultan of Terengganu, Sultan Mizan Zainal Abidin, PAS Terengganu State Commissioner Husain Awang declined to name the incoming Menteri Besar and EXCO members.
-On the contrary, Ahmad Samsuri remarked that the media would find out after the swearing-in ceremony which could take up to two hours.
-Earlier it was reported that PAS had submitted three names as candidates to be appointed as the Menteri Besar including Samsuri.
-The rumours of Ahmad Samsuri's name, who was the Political Secretary to the President of PAS, Abdul Hadi Awang since 2008, being one of the names submitted had been raging among the party's leadership.
-Ahmad Samsuri, who is also a former Universiti Putra Malaysia (UPM) lecturer and selected aerospace specialist, being selected amongst the candidates for Menteri Besar is part of the party's efforts to showcase new leadership generation in the state by mobilizing technocrats and scholars.
-He succeeded Ahmad Razif Abdul Rahman as Menteri Besar after PAS won a two-thirds majority in the Terengganu State Legislative Assembly in the 2018 Terengganu state election, which enabled PAS to form the state government.
-Ahmad Samsuri had sworn in as Menteri Besar for the second term on 15 August 2023.
+Ahead of the swearing-in ceremony for the Menteri Besar and the ten state executive councillors (EXCO) before the Sultan of Terengganu, Mizan Zainal Abidin, PAS Terengganu State Commissioner Husain Awang declined to disclose the nominees.
+Instead, Ahmad Samsuri remarked that the appointments would be revealed following the two-hour ceremony.
+PAS had reportedly submitted three names to the Sultan for the Menteri Besar post.
+Rumours had circulated within the party leadership that Ahmad Samsuri, was among the nominees.
+A former Universiti Putra Malaysia (UPM) lecturer and aerospace specialist, Ahmad Samsuri's nomination was part of a strategic effort by PAS to transition toward a new generation of leadership by having "technocrats" for political leadership.
+Following the 2018 Terengganu state election, in which PAS secured a two-thirds majority in the Terengganu State Legislative Assembly to form the government, Ahmad Samsuri succeeded Ahmad Razif Abdul Rahman as Menteri Besar of Terengganu.

+Ahmad Samsuri had sworn in as Menteri Besar for the second term on 15 August 2023, after winning all 32 seats in the state assembly.

 In December 2022, Ahmad Samsuri was criticized for flying to New Zealand when his state was hit by floods.

-Member of parliament for Kemaman (since 2023)
+Member of Parliament for Kemaman (since 2023)

 Following the disqualification of Che Alias Hamid as the MP for Kemaman on 26 September 2023 and his decision against filing an appeal, the Kemaman by-election was triggered.
-Ahmad Samsuri instead of Che Alias was nominated by PN to contest for the seat.
-He won the seat and was elected the MP for Kemaman by defeating former Chief of Defence Forces Raja Mohamed Affandi of BN by a majority of 37,220 votes, which is a significantly increased majority, but lower turnout compared to the one garnered by Che Alias in the 2022 general election.
-Ahmad Samsuri described his landslide victory as having paved the way for PN to the Putrajaya, which is the administrative capital of the nation.
+Ahmad Samsuri instead of Che Alias was nominated by Perikatan Nasional (PN) to contest for the seat.
+He won the seat and was elected the Member of Parliament for Kemaman by defeating former Chief of Defence Force, Raja Mohamed Affandi of Barisan Nasional (BN) by a majority of 37,220 votes, where there was a increased majority but lower turnout compared to the 2022 general election.
+He described his landslide victory as having paved the way for PN to the Putrajaya, which is the administrative capital of the nation.

+18th Leader of the Opposition (2026)

+On 16 May, following the expulsion of the opposition leader Hamzah Zainudin from BERSATU—a component party of the Perikatan Nasional coalition, Ahmad Samsuri was announced as his replacement by the coaliation's supreme council.

+He made national history as the shortest-serving Leader of the Opposition.
+Appointed on 16 May 2026, his tenure was terminated on 13 June 2026, lasting 28 days.
+His removal from office was announced during a live broadcast by PAS President, Hadi Awang.
+Throughout this brief period, he did not attend a single parliamentary session, and consequently, never formally occupied the opposition leader's seat in the Dewan Rakyat.